How to get started with UEVR Easy Injector

 10. Connecting your controllers motion controls

-Connecting your 3D controllers to e.g. your hand or weapons greatly increases the immersion (6DOF).
+Connecting your 3D controllers to e.g. your hand or weapons greatly increases the immersion (6DOF - six degrees of freedom).
 However, if you have no preset profile from the “Search online” database, it is pretty complex to set up.
 See some Youtube in depth tutorials for more details.